 Your poster will be posted online and hand-outs will be printed for you.
-For this reason we need to receive a PDF file of your poster between 23 January and 20 February 2018.
+For this reason we need to receive a PDF file of your poster at least 4 weeks in advance.

 Presenters should upload their poster and their slides through the EAU faculty website.

 Poster presenters will give a short presentation of their abstract using max.
 6 slides (including title and Conflict of Interest slide).There is no fixed structure for the slides.
-You are requested to download the EAUN18 slides from the EAU faculty website (“Compulsory PowerPoint Template” in menu on the left).
+You are requested to download the EAUN20 slides from the EAU faculty website (“Compulsory PowerPoint Template” in menu on the right).

-Presenters should upload their finished slides through the EAU faculty website between 23 January and 20 February 2018.
+Presenters should upload their finished slides through the EAU faculty website at least 2 weeks in advance.
 This will enable the chairs to prepare for the session.

 Questions may be directed to: firstname.lastname@example.org or s.debruin(at)uroweb.org